Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Activity-Rest Cycles

-Recognising one's natural peaks of energy and taking restorative breaks in tune with those cycles prevents the common "boom-bust" pattern often seen in chronic pain (APA Guidelines, Korpela et al., 2014).
-This involves mindful pacing of activities, ensuring that periods of exertion are balanced with sufficient rest and recovery.
-Overexertion can lead to pain flares and increased fatigue, perpetuating the pain cycle.
+Recognizing your natural energy peaks and taking restorative breaks in tune with those cycles can help prevent the common "boom-bust" pattern often seen in chronic pain.
+This involves mindfully pacing your activities, ensuring that periods of exertion are balanced with sufficient rest and recovery.
+Overexertion can easily lead to pain flares and increased fatigue, potentially keeping the pain cycle going.

-Flourish OS promotes listening to the body's subtle cues for rest and setting realistic boundaries for activity, thereby conserving energy, reducing flare-ups, and fostering sustainable engagement in daily life.
+Flourish OS promotes listening to your body's subtle cues for rest and setting realistic boundaries for activity, thereby conserving energy, reducing flare-ups, and fostering sustainable engagement in daily life.

 4